Master of Arts Degree

 Depth.
 Rigor.
 Expertise.

-The Master of Arts program is designed for journalists who have been working for a while and want to strengthen their reporting and analytical skills — for example, with advanced investigative, data, interviewing, and research techniques — while deepening their expertise in the fields they want to cover.
+The program is designed for journalists who have been working for a while and want to strengthen their reporting and analytical skills - for example, with advanced investigative, data, interviewing, research, and narrative techniques - while deepening their expertise in one of four fields: Arts and Culture, Business and Economics, Politics, or Science.

 Who should apply

-The M.A. program is designed for journalists who have three to 15 years of professional journalism experience.
+Do you have journalism experience?
+Consider the M.A. program.
+It is designed for journalists who have at least three years of professional journalism experience.
 We are looking for intellectually curious students with demonstrable reporting experience and strong writing.

 Applicants should be competent at the essential journalistic skills: research, interviewing and storytelling.
 Applicants do not need to have a background in the concentration to which they apply.
-We accept journalists who want to go deeper in a subject they already cover and those who want to shift focus to a new area.
-On rare occasions, we admit students with fewer than three years of experience but only when they a have record of exceptional work.
+We accept journalists who want to go deeper in a subject they already cover as well as those who want to shift focus to a new area.

 Curriculum